Buying real estate in Guatemala?

 Sources: Population Statistics, Real Estate Market Reports, Real Estate Trends and Insights

-4) Demand for sleek, modern apartments for singles and young couples is skyrocketing in urban hotspots across Guatemala
+4) Demand for compact, modern apartments for singles and young couples will rise, especially in urban centers

 In Guatemala, urban living is on the rise, with more people flocking to cities each year.